mudita/MuditaOS/doc/quickstart.md

 __Examples:__

-1. building pure phone for rt1051 platform with ninja
+1. building PurePhone for rt1051 platform with ninja

-**NOTE** Due to software size we cant have full debug builds for rt1051 targets.
+**NOTE** Due to software size we can't have full debug builds for rt1051 targets.
 Please use relwithdebinfo

 ```
 ./configure.sh pure rt1051 relWithDebInfo "-G Ninja"
 ```

-2. building pure phone for linux platform with make
+2. building PurePhone for Linux platform with make

 ```
 ./configure.sh pure linux debug